oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

    prometheus-coherence-operator-prometh-prometheus-0       3/3     Running   1          21s
    ```

-   Along with the `coherence-operator`, you should also see `grafana` and other `promethues` related pods.
+   You can see `grafana` and other `promethues` related pods along with the `coherence-operator` pod.

-1. Install the Coherence cluster with `prometheusoperator` enabled
+1. Install the Coherence cluster with `prometheusoperator` enabled:

    ```bash
    $ helm install \